North Castle DWI Defense Lawyers

 It is absolutely essential that you be aware that a conviction of a crime, or even of some infractions or violations, may result in severe collateral consequences, and may even lead to your removal from the United States if you are not a citizen.
 Our North Castle DWI Defense Lawyers will spend the time to discuss these potential consequences with you so that you will be able to make an informed decision about how best to proceed with your case.

 The North Castle Town Court is located 15 Bedford Road in Armonk New York.
 As a former Westchester County District Attorney, and current North Castle DWI Defense Lawyer, he has handled thousands of DWI, DWAI, and DWAI Drug cases and has successfully provided criminal defense to his clients, resulting in many felony charges being reduced to misdemeanors, or being dismissed entirely.
-Mayo Bartlett is a North Castle DWI Trial Attorney and he has extensive criminal trial experience in New York State and Federal Courts.
+We are North Castle DWI Trial Lawyers with extensive criminal trial experience in New York State and Federal Courts.
 He is familiar with the multiple aspects of handling DWI and DUI related cases from the investigative stage through trial.
 Our North Castle DWI Defense Lawyers work frequently with private investigators and forensic experts who form our North Castle DWI Defense team to provide you with the best defense.

 Interlock Ignition Device